hannahpenado/hannahpenado.github.io/README.md

 # python_projects
-## Just doing some coding from things that inspire me such as Mortal Kombat and simplifying it to the code I know how to write.
+## Just doing some coding from things that I like to do and showing some of my coding skills.